 Manila is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

-The citizens of Manila are slightly better educated than the national average of 21.84% for all cities and towns, with 21.43% of adults in Manila having a bachelor's degree or advanced degree.
+The citizens of Manila are slightly less educated than the national average of 21.84% for the average city or town: 14.52% of adults in Manila have a bachelor's degree or advanced degree

-The per capita income in Manila in 2022 was $26,322, which is low income relative to Utah, and lower middle income relative to the rest of the US.
-This equates to an annual income of $105,288 for a family of four.
+The per capita income in Manila in 2022 was $28,927, which is lower middle income relative to Utah and the nation.
+This equates to an annual income of $115,708 for a family of four.

 The people who call Manila home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Manila residents report their race to be White, followed by Native American.
-Important ancestries of people in Manila include English, Scottish, French Canadian, German, and European.
+Important ancestries of people in Manila include English, Scottish, French Canadian, Irish, and Northern European.

 The most common language spoken in Manila is English.
 Other important languages spoken here include Italian and Spanish.